grevutiu-gabriel/Battery-Checker-Script-for-mint-ubuntu/README.md

       + `sudo apt-get install sox`
     + add support for .mp3 format using:
       + `sudo apt-get install sox libsox-fmt-mp3`
+    + add support for pulseaudio sound server in order to accept sound input from one or more sources, use:
+      + `sudo apt-get install libsox-fmt-all`

 # Get the script
 ` git clone https://github.com/grevutiu-gabriel/Battery-Checker-Script-for-mint-ubuntu.git`